-To open the sunroof, push and hold the switch rearward to full open.
+To open the sunroof, push and hold the switch rearward.
+Sunroof will move rearward and automatically stop at full open position.
 Any release of the switch will stop the movement.
 The sunroof and sunshade will remain in a partially opened condition until the sunroof switch is pushed again.